625th Strategic Operations Squadron continues building on ALCS success

+Twice a year, operational missile launch facilities and launch control centers are configured to simulate an unarmed missile launch using commands from an Airborne Launch Control System aboard a U.S. Navy E-6B Mercury.

+In this case, this test, known as a simulated electronic launch minuteman test (SELM), was executed by Airmen of the 625th Strategic Operations Squadron from Offutt Air Force Base, Neb., March 7, 2022.

-Airmen and Sailors from the U.S. Air Force's 625th Strategic Operations Squadron and U.S. Navy's Strategic Communications Wing One gather for a group photo after a successful simulated electronic launch minuteman (SELM) test, March 7, 2023.
-A SELM test involves airborne launch control systems officers flying aboard a U.S. Navy E-6B Mercury, who possess the ability to launch an ICBM with the turn of a key, similar to missileers launching an ICBM for a launch control center.
-(U.S. Air Force photo by Kendra Williams)
+A typical ICBM launch is initiated by Airmen in a launch control center, but a SELM is a little more unique.
+It involves Airborne Launch Control Systems officers flying near missile silos aboard a U.S. Navy E-6B that possess the ability to launch an ICBM if needed with the turn of a key, similar to missileers launching an ICBM from underground.

+“Our adversaries might try to take out a launch control center, but we can launch those ICBMs from the air,” said Maj.
+Cameron Reese, an ALCS officer.
+“We can provide that key turn on our aircraft to launch any missile.
+We can act as a backup launch control center if the situation called for it.”

+This iteration involved not just the 625th STOS, but also Airmen from the 576th Flight Test Squadron from Vandenberg Air Force Base, the 341st Missile Wing from Malmstrom AFB, and the E-6B from the U.S. Navy’s Strategic Communications Wing One (SCW-1).

 |Date Taken: